D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Discussion

 \section{Discussion}

-\textbf{Applicability.} As illustrated in \Cref{OIAfind}, \sys performs poorly when the decompiler front-end fails to produce accurate code.
+\textit{Applicability on \texttt{OIA} dataset.} As illustrated in \Cref{OIAfind}, \sys performs poorly when the decompiler front-end fails to produce accurate code.
 Moreover, because \sys relies on function‐level decompiled output, it cannot help if the decompiler is unable to process the binary.
-Hence, \sys performs poorly in addressing internal decompiler issues, such as bugs that cause decompiler crashes or persistent decompilation challenges, including the identification of function boundaries and indirect calls.
+Hence, \sys performs poorly in addressing internal decompiler issues, such as bugs that cause decompiler crashes or persistent decompilation challenges, such as function boundaries identification, type recovery, or indirect calls.
+We point out that decompilation is {\em only one of multiple aspects of binary reverse engineering}, focusing on presenting users with more readable source code of the subject binary.
+The other aspects of reverse engineering are better supported by other specialized reverse engineering tools~\cite{Valgrind2007Nethercote,drmemory2011Bruening,salwan2015triton,Lin2010AutomaticRE,qibin2022augmenting,Zion2024ahoy,tianrou2024indirectcall} to complement decompilation.
+Moreover, as future work, we will explore the {\em integration} of such specialized tools (some implemented as agents) into the decompilation pipeline, to iteratively improve the decompiled code in multiple aspects (e.g., types, indirect calls, etc.).

-\textbf{Underlying tools.} Since \sys employs D-helix, it inherits the limitations of D-helix, including missing support for floating point instructions, missing support for double pointers (due to the memory model), and missing support for large binaries because of timeouts.
+\textit{Underlying tools.} Since \sys employs angr~\cite{angr}, klee~\cite{klee} to run the symbolic execution, some features, including missing support for floating-point instructions, double pointers (due to the memory model), and large binaries or long context decompiled code because of timeouts, are currently not supported.
+We leave them as future work.

-\textbf{External function calls.} For external function calls, \syss differs from \texttt{D-helix}’s approach of modeling return values as the sum of the least significant bytes of its arguments; Instead, \syss counts the number of calls.
-This simplification can be problematic when a function’s return value affects control flow.
-By default, we assign zero (0) as the return value of every external function call, which may prevent exploration of branches that require nonzero return values.
-Nevertheless, accurately determining whether an external call yields a meaningful return itself is an open challenge~\cite{whenfuncsig2021lin}.
-We leave the more precise modeling of external function calls as future work.
+\textit{Readability metrics.} We acknowledge that current approaches for assessing code readability are not perfect.
+However, R2I remains the state-of-the-art available metric for automatically evaluating the quality of decompiled code.
+This automation is a critical prerequisite for our RL pipeline.
+Furthermore, our framework is designed to be extensible; it can seamlessly integrate superior metrics as they emerge in the future.
+Since the development of novel readability metrics falls outside the scope of this paper, we leave it for future work.